chaseruskin/legoHDL/ROADMAP.md

 - [ ] add option for auto-align equal signs for Block.cfg files

-- [ ] cannot modify markets in settings.cfg (can only add/delete from list)

 ### Future Roadmap

-- [ ] add ability to add summary text to .prfl and .mrkt files to then use "show" command to read the description about the given profile/market.

 - [ ] ! #10 handle if adding a market, and then a block with the same name is found as one that already exists.
 Prompt user to say handle name collision before adding market.
 One step further (the real issue), also a block has conflicts if the block has entities/modules that are already defined in a user's workspace. -> or allow user to specify if found multiple entity names when generating dependency tree -> yes.
 Maybe also specify market name on commands that require using a block title if ambigiuous (multiple exist).
 Identify if its the same block based on title and if they have the same git url.